HabitRPG/habitica/README.md

 ## How to add a new language
 - All the old files in `/locales` has been moved to `/locales_old`.
 - New files must have a `languageName` property (translated or not in english?
-Italian or Italiano?) and strings that have to be accessed in a `.js` file must be placed inside the `clientSideStrings` of `app.json`.
+Italian or Italiano?) and might have a `stringNotFound` property.
 - The language folder under `/locales` must be named with a two letters code (en, es... not en_US or similar) and the code must match the one passed by the browser (we should find a table for that...)

 ## How to translate a string

 - If the string is in a `.jade` file it can be accessed with `env.t('string name here')`
-- Strings under `clientSideStrings` can be accessed in `.jade` files with their property name (ie. `env.t('myString')` not `env.t('clientSideStrings.myString')`)
-- If the string is in a `.js` file it can be accessed with `window.translations['string name here']` or `$rootScope.translations` (keep both or only window.env.translations?) and the string must be placed under the `clientSideStrings` part of app.json
+- If the string is in a `.js` file it can be accessed with `window.env.t['string name here']`

-## TODO
-- add a "String not found." string for every language and also for client side strings?

 HabitRPG
 ===============